 Alcohol and other substance abuse are struggles that many individuals face.
 They may occur in response to stress, anxiety, depression, and other life stressors.
-If you are struggling with any of these feelings, rest assured that you don't have to face these challenges alone.
-There are a number of campus and community resources to aid you.
+If you are struggling with any of these feelings, rest assured that you do not have to face these challenges alone.
+There are several campus and community resources to aid you.